GSA-TTS/identity-site/content/_landing/create_an_account._en.md

     * **More secure**
-       * Security Key
+      * Security key
       * Authentication application
       * Federal government employee or military identification (PIV/CAC)
+      * Face or touch unlock
     * **Less secure**
-        * SMS/Text messages
+      * Text/voice message
       * Backup codes
   info: Depending on the security needs of the agency, you may need to prove your
     identity using a social security number, address, and/or U.S. based state-issued identification.